simplesingleton/SSP-simple-singleton-pattern/README.md

 ----

 `SSP.getByNamespace( "namespace" )` is used to return a object module using your namespace in `string`. <br>
-* Using this method you don't will run the module called, this module only return the object module and the features it.
+Using this method you don't will run the module called, this module only return the object module and the features it.

     SSP.initModuleByNamespace("SSP.MyModule");

-    // return - > Object {setUp: function, Child: function}
+    return - > Object {setUp: function, Child: function}`

 ### > .applyByNamespace( "namespace" )
 ----